huuhoait/gin-vue-admin.com/docs/project/plugins.md

     owner='spirit1431007'
 />

-适用于 OPQBOT 的一系列 lua 插件
+A series of lua plugins for OPQBOT

 ## LuaPlugins (Lua)